Family Romaleidae - Lubber Grasshoppers

 Romaleinae has been treated both as a full family, and as a subfamily of the Acrididae.
 Orthoptera Species File Online

-lists as family Romaleidae Brunner von Wattenwyl, 1893
+lists as family Romaleidae Pictet & Saussure, 1887

 .
-However, there is no individual morphological character that separates this as uniquely distinct from all other groups within the family Acrididae, and all recent molecular DNA studies place this group well within the Acrididae.
+However, there is no individual morphological character that separates this group as uniquely distinct from all other groups within the family Acrididae, and all recent molecular DNA studies place this group well within the Acrididae.
 In these studies, splitting Romaleinae out as a family causes the remainder of family Acrididae to become "paraphylletic".
-There is also some indication that the group is not entirely natural and may include some genera that are not particularly closely related to one another.
+There is also strong evidence that the group is not entirely natural and may include genera that are not particularly closely related to one another.
 These are areas that need further study.

 Pamphiginae is another distinctive (Old World) subfamily of Acrididae that has been treated by some authors at family ranking.
-Certain "Toad-like" American genera, including several Romaleinae, have in past been placed in the Pamphiginae due to their close physical resemblance, but later study has shown these placements to be in error.
+While not closely related to Romaleinae, certain "Toad-like" American genera, including several Romaleinae, have in past been placed in the Pamphiginae due to a close physical resemblance, but these placements have been shown to be in error.

 There are 7 genera and 9 species in North America north of Mexico.
 Approximately 100 additional genera occur further south.